friendshipkim/transformer-from-scratch/README.md

 ### Testing

-evaluate test loss with the best model (lower validation loss)
+To evaluate and print the test loss of the best model (which has the lowest validation loss):

 ```bash
 # test baseline model